How to Use a Proxy With Axios and Node.js

 Proxies provided by professional services usually require authentication.
 In addition to all the usual values used to define a proxy, you need to provide a username and password to prove that you have paid for their services.

 Now, you can put all the information provided into a proxy variable.
-Copy the code below and fill out the host, port, username, and password fields with the information that your provider has supplied.
+Copy the code below and fill out the residential proxy host, port, username, and password fields with the information that your provider has supplied.

 proxy = {